 Brubeck’s compositions, entitled Stereograms, have been performed and recorded throughout the globe and three were recently recorded by Boston Symphony bass trombonist James Markey on his latest CD, “Psychedelia”.
 These self-accompanied rhythmic etudes inspired by the Cello Suites of Bach and the unaccompanied works of Bobby McFerrin have been transcribed for saxophone and tuba.
 As a soloist, Brubeck has been featured with the Miami Wind Symphony, The Florida Atlantic University Orchestra, Greater Miami Symphonic Band and with pianist Bronwen Rutter.
 Brubeck has commissioned, premiered and performed countless works for bass trombone.

 Brubeck accepted musical scholarships and taught and conducted at the University of Miami (DMA) and Northwestern University (MM & BM).
 Selected an unprecedented three times as a Collegiate All-American Musician, Brubeck played trombone in and directed the All American College Band at Walt Disney World.
 He has published numerous compositions and arrangements, scholarly articles, a basic theory text, and a method for trombone.
 Brubeck is proprietor of davidbrubeck.com and has joined Chuck Findley, Claudio Roditi and Chuck Mangione as a sponsored performing artist for custom horn craftsmen John Duda and Calicchio/Earl Williams.
 Brubeck plays exclusively on Earl Williams bass trombones, many of which have been modified by master technician Mark Adams of All County Music.
-Brubeck was appointed Chief Educational Officer for a plastic trombone and trumpet manufacturer from 2013-2016, and has served as the conductor of the Florida Youth Orchestra-Symphony Orchestra for the past twenty (!) years.
+Brubeck was appointed Chief Educational Officer for a plastic trombone and trumpet manufacturer from 2013-2016.
 His principal teachers include trombonists Frank Crisafulli and Dr. Charles Campbell, conductor John P. Paynter, and composers Roque Cordero and Ronnie Miller.